tjohnston-softdev/worklink-database/data-dict.md

 This table stores a hard-coded list of languages other than English that support workers can select as being speakers of.
 For example, a worker who  previously lived in China might be able to speak Chinese as one of their languages, so they can include that on their profile.
 Languages can be used as criteria when searching for support workers.

-This version of the database uses the 'Languages' dataset from [Mockaroo](https://www.mockaroo.com/), along with options for 'Indigenous Australian' and 'Torres Strait Islander'.
-An 'Other' option has been included in case the user speaks another language that not included in the set.

 *COLUMNS*

 ---